Perceptrons and localization of attention's mean-field landscape: Setup

 A SOPD critical point is \emph{degenerate} if it is not strictly SOPD, i.e. if there exists $\xi\neq 0$ with $\mathrm{Hess}_\mu \mathsf{E}(\xi,\xi)=0$.
 If \eqref{eq:2order} fails (there exists $\xi$ with $\mathrm{Hess}_\mu \mathsf{E}(\xi,\xi)<0$), we call $\mu$ unstable (a saddle/maximum direction).

-We focus on SOPD Wasserstein critical points because they ought to capture the appropriate notion of \emph{stable} equilibria for Wasserstein gradient (descent) flows and because quantitative convergence estimates are typically driven by second-order information (e.g., Wasserstein Hessian/curvature or related PL-type inequalities) around such points \cite{villani2009optimal,otto2001,chen2025quantitative}.
-In our coupled attention--perceptron setting, this perspective also highlights a surprising phenomenon: even in the repulsive (descent) regime, stable stationary states are forced to be discrete, so the mean-field flow can evolve from a smooth initialization toward a genuinely clustered configuration rather than a diffuse equilibrium.
+We focus on SOPD Wasserstein critical points because they ought to capture the appropriate notion of \emph{stable} equilibria for Wasserstein gradient (descent) flows and because quantitative convergence estimates are typically driven by second-order information (e.g. PL-type inequalities) around such points \cite{villani2009optimal,otto2001,chen2025quantitative}.
+In our coupled attention--perceptron setting, this perspective also highlights a surprising phenomenon: even in the repulsive regime, stable stationary states are forced to be discrete, so the mean-field flow can evolve from a smooth initialization toward a genuinely clustered configuration rather than a diffuse equilibrium.